sudo-suadKF/Networking-Assignment/README.md

 ## Networking Assignment
 Running Nginx on EC2 instance and linking it to a domain from Route 53.
 In this assignment I will show you how to purchase a domain from AWS Route 53 and then link it to an EC2 istance.
-The instance will run nginx on port 80, but then I will also show how to make it more secure with enabling HTTPS.
+The instance will run nginx on port 80.
-With HTTPS, nginx will be accessed on port 443.

 I will also explain and show how to customise the front end interface of the nginx and also how to create an elastic IP adress.

 ### Step 1: Buy a domain in Route 53: